aiidateam/aiida-core/docs/source/installation.rst

 ==============================================
-Installation and Deployment of AIDA
+Installation and Deployment of AiiDA
 ==============================================

 1. Download the Community python edition of ActiveState Python from